 Customer acquisition cost: Cost of marketing + sales efforts / Total customers acquired

-As a product leader, this revenue metric helps you get the biggest bang for your metric-tracking buck.
-It’s useful for several reasons—it gives you a good picture of how you’re doing overall and it’s helpful in communicating that to stakeholders.
+Tracking monthly recurring revenue is useful for several reasons—it gives you a good picture of how you’re doing overall and it’s helpful in communicating that to stakeholders.
 They want a quick overview, and MRR is a great way to give them just that.
-You can measure MRR by multiplying the average revenue per customer by the total number of customers you have that month.
+You can measure MRR by multiplying the average revenue per customer (AR) by the total number of customers (C) you have that month.

 Monthly recurring revenue = Average revenue x # of customers

-Once you’ve carved out the types of metrics your cross-functional product development team will track, your next step as a product leader is to build a daily practice around them.
-Tracking progress toward your goals on a daily basis—rather than monthly, quarterly, or at the end of each sprint—is a proven way to help your team make more consistent progress and drive towards continuous improvement.
+Once you’ve carved out the right goals for your cross-functional product team, the next step is building a daily practice around them.
+Tracking progress toward your goals on a daily basis—rather than monthly, quarterly, or at the end of each sprint—is a proven way to help your team make more consistent progress.

-Especially on a cross-functional product development team, where folks may be working across many different areas, building a practice of daily goal tracking gives product managers (and everyone else on the team) more visibility into in-flight work and how it ladders up to what the team is working towards.
+Especially on cross-functional product teams, where folks may be working across many different areas, building a practice of daily goal tracking gives product managers (and everyone else on the team) more visibility into in-flight work and how it ladders up to what the team is working towards.
 Everyone can see how work moves from point A to point B and PMs can quickly step in and offer support if they need to.
-If something is off track, the team can spot it in its earlier stages and recalibrate before it becomes a major issue.
+If something is off track, the team can spot it early and recalibrate.